mes-uu/transmission-measurements-project/README.md

   * An [internal mouting system](testbed/internal_mounting_system/README.md) to structure the space inside the testbed

-  * (will be added later) Documentation of the tranmsission modules used to test signal quality of different technologies
+  * (will be added later) Documentation of the transmission modules used to test signal quality of different technologies

 ## Team and Funding